 Working out what skills you have, then matching them to different jobs, can open up career options you may never have thought of.

-What is important to you in a job?
+Consider what's important to you in a job

 - involves dealing with people